 - Private mortgage insurance (PMI)

-These costs may be paid outright at closing or, in some cases, built into the loan.
+These costs may be paid outright at closing or, in some cases, built into the financing of the loan.

 Who pays closing costs?

 So how much will you be responsible for?
 It depends.
 When you make an offer on a home, it’s not uncommon to ask the seller to pay part of your share of the closing costs, in addition to their own.
 These are called seller contributions.
 Whether the seller chooses to pay this cost will likely depend on the real estate market and the competitiveness of your offer.

 The seller generally pays for most of the costs associated with the actual home itself.
 In other words, things that need to be done to prepare the home for sale.
 Additionally, they usually pay the realtor commission for both the buyer and seller's realtors.
 Typical seller costs include:

 - Prorated property taxes: This depends on whether property taxes have already been paid or if they’re not yet due.
 If property taxes have been paid, the seller will receive a credit.
 If they’re not yet due, the seller is responsible for paying their share of the taxes before closing.

 - Homeowners association (HOA) fees: If applicable, the seller must pay any HOA fees due before the buyer moves in.

 - Title transfer fees: These fees are paid to the county to transfer the title from the seller to buyer.

 - Realtor commissions: Each realtor charges commission for the sale of the home.
 Commission is based on a percentage of the sale price.
 Sellers generally pay the cost for both the seller's and buyer's agents.